-Surgical Assistant Definition Assist surgeons during surgery by performing duties such as tissue retraction, insertion of tubes and intravenous lines, or closure of surgical wounds.
+Surgical Assistant Example Assist surgeons during surgery by performing duties such as tissue retraction, insertion of tubes and intravenous lines, or closure of surgical wounds.
 Perform preoperative and postoperative duties to facilitate patient care.

 - Insert or remove urinary bladder catheters.

 - Postoperatively inject a subcutaneous local anesthetic agent to reduce pain.

 - Transport patients to operating room.

 - Coordinate or participate in the positioning of patients, using body stabilizing equipment or protective padding to provide appropriate exposure for the procedure or to protect against nerve damage or circulation impairment.

 Surgical Assistant Skills